 Our virtual conference allows you to participate in a global setting with no travel or cost to you.
-The event will remain open 6 months from the date of the live event.
-The webinars will be available for unlimited on-demand viewing.
+The event will remain open for 2 years from the date of the live event, and the webinars will be available for unlimited on-demand viewing.
 This virtual conference also offers increased reach for the global scientific community with a high degree of interaction through live-streaming video and chat sessions.

 Like the 2020 conference, this event will be produced on our robust platform, allowing you to watch, learn and connect seamlessly across all desktop or mobile devices.
 Equipped with gamification and point system, you can now move around the entire event, earning points for a chance to win one of LabRoots' most popular T-shirts.

 Call for Posters — Virtual poster sessions offer the opportunity to present data to a global audience via a PDF poster and video summary and discuss results with interested colleagues through email.
 Plan now to have your poster included in the 2021 Laboratory Animal Sciences Virtual Event.
 You can submit your abstract here, and submission is free.

 The 2021 conference has been approved by the American Association of Veterinary State Boards for Continuing Education for veterinarians and veterinary technicians to offer RACE CE credits, and will also meet AALAS and CALAS continuing education criteria.